 When the debts you carry become overwhelming, too much to handle, and you cannot find any other way to pay off the medical bills, credit card debt, and unsecured loans, bankruptcy may be your only option.

-Debt consolidation is one option to help you avoid bankruptcy.
+Debt consolidation or settlement is one option to help you avoid bankruptcy.
 Many debt consolidation companies help restructure your debts to make paying them off easier.
-Here are some of our top contenders for debt consolidation and debt relief.

 The Real Cost Of Bankruptcy

 Although bankruptcy rids you of your unsecured debt, it still greatly affects your finances:

 - Financial courses cost anywhere from $70 to $200, although these can be waived or offered at a low cost.

 - Chapter 7 fees are $335, Chapter 12 fees are $275, and Chapter 13 fees are $310.